-Parkinson’s law is a very common adage that states, “work expands so as to fill the time available for its completion.”
+Parkinson’s law is a very common adage that states, “work expands to fill the time available for its completion.”
 This can be seen in action in many different workplace environments.
-If someone has to work for 8 hours per day, it will take them 8 hours each day to complete the work they have.
+If someone has to work 8 hours per day, it will take them 8 hours each day to complete their work.
 If they take a day of vacation, however, they will still be able to complete all the work that was required of them using just the 4 days rather than 5.

 Fighting Parkinson’s Law

 As a company it is important to always be fighting against Parkinson’s law or the amount of waste is going to grow significantly.
-There are many different strategies that can be put in place to help combat this law, including the following:
+Many different strategies can be put in place to help combat this law, including the following:

-- Make Strict Deadlines – Making deadlines that are strict, yet achievable will help ensure productive work is being done all the time.
+- Make Strict Deadlines – Making strict deadlines, yet achievable will help ensure productive work is being done all the time.

 - Incentivize Desired Accomplishments – If a company incentivizes employees to achieve desired goals, the employees are more likely to spend their time doing the actual important work that is expected of them.